JakubBuk/RecordGuitar/docs/recording/vst-setup/effect-chain.md

 grand_parent: Recording
 ---

-## **Creating a virtual chain of effects**
+## **Creating a virtual chain of effects in AmpliTube4**

 Let's model the sound of the instrument.
-Hit PRESET BROWSER to choose a pre-defined amp&effect preset or create your own preset
+Hit PRESET BROWSER to choose a pre-defined amp and effect preset or create your own preset

  ![AmpliTube4 - getting started](../../../assets/images/a4_02_preset.png)